Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-I'd love to thank from Greenbelt in, I reckon, Maryland, MD,
+I'd love to thank from Greenbelt in, I reckon, Maryland, MD in the United States.

 Big fan.